 Award recipients are nominated by AWSM members.
 They are selected by a panel comprised of past Pioneer Award winners and AWSM board members, and they are honored at AWSM’s annual convention.
 Recipients can be male or female.

 The award has been given annually since 1999 to those who have distinguished themselves in the field while reflecting and advancing the values and mission of AWSM.
 The first award recipient was Lesley Visser, the NFL’s first female beat writer and the first female commentator for “Monday Night Football.”
-To read the complete list of recipients, click here.

 The award was renamed the Mary Garber Pioneer Award in 2006 to honor one of the industry’s original pioneers.